Pinchas Zukerman Leads a Puzzling Program

 Photo courtesy of Robert Torres.

-Kevin Wang is a DJ for the Classical Music Department.
+Kevin Wang is a producer for the Classical Music Department.
 You can hear his feature about Baroque dance music on Mondays from 6-7pm.
 He also hosts Classical Request Nights on Fridays from 6-8pm.